configcat/docs/website/docs/sdk-reference/php.md

 ### JSON File

-The SDK can be configured to load your feature flag & setting overrides from a file or classpath resource.
+The SDK can be set up to load your feature flag & setting overrides from a file or classpath resource.
 You can also specify whether the file should be reloaded when it gets modified.
 ```php
 $client = new ConfigCatClient("localhost", [